Mur River - Graz/ Auwiesen to Kalsdorf

 47.013481019871, 15.462849140167

-A dreamy river island, abandonned channels and an incredible idyll.
-You can experience this all year round on the Mur south of Austria's the second largest city.
+A dreamy river island, abandoned channels and an incredible idyll.
+You can experience this all year round on the Mur south of Austria's the second-largest city.

 General information